Mendham/mendham.github.io/docs/general/argumentverification.md

 {% highlight csharp %}
 public void Foo(object objValue, int intVal, string strValue) {
-    objValue.VerifyArgumentNotNull("objValue cannot be null");
+    objValue.VerifyArgumentNotNull(nameof(objValue));
-    intVal.VerifyArgumentMeetsCriteria(num => num % 2 == 0, "intVal must be even");
+    intVal.VerifyArgumentMeetsCriteria(nameof(intVal), num => num % 2 == 0, "Value must be even");
-    strValue.VerifyArgumentNotNullOrWhiteSpace("strValue cannot be null or whitespace");
+    strValue.VerifyArgumentNotNullOrWhiteSpace(nameof(strValue));

     // Do Something
 }
 {% endhighlight %}

 Mendham's argument verification extension methods test for a condition and throw the ArgumentException if that condition is not met.
-This exception contains the message that is defined in the final argument of the extension method.
+Most of the extension methods provide a clear message as to the reason for the exception but allow for an optional argument to add an additional mesasage.

 Argument verification extension methods can be chained together to allow for multiple checks of a single argument to each have their own individual message.

 {% highlight csharp %}
 public void Foo(string strValue)
 {
-    strValue.VerifyArgumentNotNull("strValue cannot be null")
+    strValue.VerifyArgumentNotNull(nameof(strValue))
-        .VerifyArgumentLength(2, 5, "strValue must have a length between 2 and 5")
+        .VerifyArgumentLength(nameof(strValue), 2, 5)
-        .VerifyArgumentMeetsCriteria(str => !str.Contains("$"), "strValue cannot contain a $");
+        .VerifyArgumentMeetsCriteria(nameof(strValue), str => !str.Contains("$"), "Value cannot contain a $");

     // Do Something
 }